-As I have explained in Hindi in this this video, vast majority of clavicle fractures will heal by themselves.
+As I have explained in Hindi in this video, vast majority of clavicle fractures will heal by themselves.
 Furthermore, most patients do not have any functional deficit in the future.

 There are some indications where clavicle fracture fixation improves healing and outcomes.
 These are explained below.